Kirbitz/NomicGameManager.Api/documentation/get_rules_amendments.md

 # Get Rules and Amendments Data

-Returns json data about the account creation.
+Returns json data of rules and amendments connected to a specific game.

 - **URL:**